deepakgundavaram/Better_Finance/README.md

 1. Clone this project to your local machine
 2. On the terminal travel to your folder where this project resides and type in the command "npm install"
+3. On the terminal travel to the client folder and type in the command "npm install" one more time
-3. On the terminal type in the command "npm run dev" - where it starts up the react script and the node script concurrently
+4. On the terminal type in the command "npm run dev" - where it starts up the react script and the node script concurrently
-4. On your browser go type in "localhost:300" and Wallah welcome to Better Finance.
+5. On your browser go type in "localhost:300" and Wallah welcome to Better Finance.

 ## Video Walkthrough